subu90/LTVCalculation/README.md

 aggregates at the customer level which saves another whole iteration of the customer data just for calculating LTV.

-2) Top N is calculated on aggregated data sorted using heap which is better in performance the sorting the entire customer events in case of multi-millions events
+2) Top N is calculated on aggregated data sorted using heap which is better in performance the sorting the entire customer events in case of multi-millions events.

+Future Improvements:

+1) Can be enhanced for Exception Handling.

+2) Can be rewritten in an object oriented way , if required.

+#STEPS TO RUN

+environment : Pyhton 3.6

+Simply Navigate to src folder , run the following command

+python LTV_sfly.py

+output file : output/Top_Ltvs.csv